Japan calls for South Korea's steps to resolve row after talks | Law-Order

 Japan calls for South Korea's steps to resolve row after talks

-The countries foreign ministries also acknowledged the same remarks in their releases Monday night.Hayashi said Japan will watch closely how President Yoon Suk Yeols government responds to the issue while communicating closely with the South Korean side in order to put their ties back to a healthy state.He also warned that the sale of the companies assets will invoke a grave situation for the Japan-South Korea relations.On Tuesday, Park met with Prime Minister Fumio Kishida and conveyed his condolences following former leader Shinzo Abes assassination.
+The countries foreign ministries also acknowledged the same remarks in their releases Monday night.Hayashi said Japan will watch closely how President Yoon Suk Yeols government responds to the issue while communicating closely with the South Korean side in order to put their ties back to a healthy state.He also warned that the sale of the companies assets will invoke a grave situation for the Japan-South Korea relations.On Tuesday, Park met with Prime Minister Fumio Kishida for about 20 minutes and conveyed Yoons condolences following former leader Shinzo Abes assassination.

 - Country: